Free Conspiracy: The Law

 The Trial - should the client take the stand?

-Where a person or his or her family is worried about a major drugs conspiracy case, of course finding an experienced specialist conspiracy to supply drugs solicitors is a good first step.
+Where a person or their family is worried about a major drugs conspiracy case, of course finding an experienced specialist conspiracy to supply drugs solicitors is a good first step.
 But the solicitor's role is one of strategy and preparation, not of performance in court.
-The performance is speaking for the client to the judge and also of course the jury.
+The performance is speaking for the client to the judge and also, of course, the jury.
 This is advocacy, and the wigged and gowned lawyer who speaks for the client is an advocate.
-Historically this was always done by barristers who were self employed and independent of the solicitors they did work for, but times have changed somewhat.
+Historically this was always done by barristers who were self-employed and independent of the solicitors they did work for, but times have changed somewhat.
 Solicitors have now been able to qualify to act as advocate in Crown Court cases.
-These advocates are called Higher Court Advocates or Solicitor Advocates, and while four or five years ago their standard was regarded as generally second rate, at the more junior end some expertise and skill is beginning to be seen.
-The preference for very serious cases must still be a barrister, but the Solicitor Advocate in more straightforward cases, or as the junior advocate supporting the more experienced barrister is not the joke it once was.
+These advocates are called Higher Court Advocates or Solicitor Advocates, and while, perhaps a decade ago, their standard was regarded as generally second rate, at the more junior end some expertise and skill is beginning to be seen.
+The preference for very serious cases must still be a barrister, but the Solicitor Advocate in more straightforward cases, or as the junior advocate supporting the more experienced barrister, is not the second-rate choice it might previously have been.

 No Short Cuts